 Those who love chewing gum can easily pull off this technique.
 But, these whitening gums are devoid of sweeteners.
 So, try this new form of whitening but bear in mins you need to chew up to eight pieces a day to see results!

 You might have heard about this method.
-The toothpaste contains high amounts of fluorides that can act as a teeth whitener.
+The best whitening toothpaste contains high amounts of fluorides that can act as a teeth whitener.
 It also removes surface stains and a plaque with special chemical or polishing agents.
 Unlike bleaches, they do not change the actual color of teeth.

 Whitening Tooth Powder